 It is more cost-effective than court.

-It can reduces conflict, stress and anxiety.
+It can reduce conflict, stress and anxiety.

-It allows you and your former partner to take control of the situation rather than a judge decide the outcome.
+It allows you and your partner to take control of the situation rather than a judge decide the outcome.

 It can help with legal and non-legal issues – for example setting boundaries on parenting.